mindis/Accenture/cap/dataops.md

 - Uptime of Azure Datafactory service is shows in Azure Service Availbility dashboard.

+- Data Flow is an area need more details.
+- Capacity

 ## Azure Functions

 - Failed Requests
 - Server Response Time
 - Server requests
 - Avaibility
+- Code errors has to be updated into application insights to build custom dashboard.
+- Capacity

 ## Azure Databricks